-Why CET Prague:
+Why CET Prague: Summer?

 Internship students at CET Prague are motivated go-getters looking for a productive summer abroad on their own terms.
 With a highly flexible curriculum and custom internship placements, you go home with a new favorite city, substantive work experience on your résumé, and the tools to take charge of whatever is up next for you.